The Starlight Filmmaker Residency

-- Can you cover my travel expenses to get to Bruges?
+- Can you cover my travel expenses to get to Montreal?

 For this edition, we can provide assistance in terms of letters of support about the programme to assist with requests for funding or for visa applications.
 In future editions, we would love to cover the full travel cost of successful applicants, so that money isn't a limitation to applying.
 (Suggested sponsors welcome!)

 - What if I don't finish my script in two weeks?

 If you need to take a little more time to fine tune the project before sharing it with the industry panel for feedback, that's fine.
 They will be reading remotely, so we can send it on when it's ready.

 - What materials do I need to bring?